mrchimp/tock/readme.md

 Demo: http://deviouschimp.co.uk/misc/tock

-Based on code by James Edwards: http://sitepoint.com/creating-accurate-timers-in-javascript/
+Based on an idea by James Edwards: http://sitepoint.com/creating-accurate-timers-in-javascript/

-Status: Complete
+Status: Working

+Todo:
+ * Add timed events.
+ * Improve msToTime() implementation

-# Features #
+# What's so good about it? #

-* Self-correcting time based on the system clock - won't go out of time unlike clocks based solely on setInterval or setTimeout.
+* Self-correcting time based on the system clock - won't go out of time unlike clocks based solely on setInterval or setTimeout (see the link above).
-* Can be used to count up from 0:00 or down from a given time.
+* It can be used to count up from 0:00 or down from a given time.
-* Can call a callback function every tick (10 milliseconds) and (for countdown clocks) when the clock reaches 0:00.
+* It can call a callback function every tick (10 milliseconds) and (for countdown clocks) when the clock reaches 0:00.
-* About as accurate a clock as you can get with javascript.
+* It's about as accurate a clock as you can get with Javascript.

-# Possible Uses #
+# When would I use it? #

- * Countdown counters, e.g. for site launches
+ * Countdown counters, e.g. "site will launch in..."
- * Accurate stopwatches/timers
+ * Timers
- * Accurate timing of any repeated actions
+ * Accurate timing of any repeated action

-# How does it work? #
+# How do I use it? #

-Tock can be used behind the scenes but here we'll make a stop-watch that updates in realtime on screen.
+Tock.js works behind the scenes - it doesn't alter anything on screen - so here I'll show how to make a stop-watch that updates in real-time on screen.

 ### 1) Make some html to show the clock. ###